-The dates for packing and moving should be finalised atleast one month prior to the actual moving date.
+The dates for packing and moving should be finalised at least one month prior to the actual moving date.

 A difficult aspect of international packing and moving is deciding what household goods and appliances to pack and move and what will be left behind.
-It requires careful planning and time, but helps decide what goods are necessary.
+It requires careful planning and time but helps decide what goods are necessary.
 If goods not sorted out in advance it can add unnecessary weight, volume and shipping costs.
-Also if the goods are not packed professionally by an International moving company the possibility of goods getting stuck in customs are very high, in additional to damages to the goods.
+Also if the goods are not packed professionally by an International moving company the possibility of goods getting stuck in customs are very high, in addition to damages to the goods.

 Things to ensure before packing

-- Organise yourself and your house
+- Organize yourself and your house

-- Keep away all essential items like money, passports, travel documents, insurance, keys etc.
+- Keep away all essential items like money, passports, travel documents, insurance, keys, etc.

-- Identify and label items to be shipped by air / sea / land or stored / left behind / discarded etc.
+- Identify and label items to be shipped by air/sea/land or stored/left behind / discarded etc.

 - Identify items which are of high value or require special packing